jdcloudcom/en/documentation/Networking/Load-Balancer/Best-Practices/Deploy-Multiple-Listener-single-backend-ALB.md

 - If there is no available virtual server group, click **Create new virtual server group** to create a new virtual server group.
 VM and containers can be selected to define the port and weight of the instance.

-	Note: Only VM and container resources in the same virtual private cloud with Application Load Balancer can be selected.
+	Note: Only VM and container resources in the same virtual private cloud with Application Application Load Balancer can be selected.

 	![ALB虚拟服务器组设置](../../../../image/Networking/ALB/ALB-084.png)

-- So far, the listener based on the TCP Protocol has been created and can be viewed in the listener list.
+- So far, the listener based on the HTTP Protocol has been created and can be viewed in the listener list.

 	![ALB监听器列表页](../../../../image/Networking/ALB/ALB-085.png)